NHRC disrespected court, should not have leaked report on Bengal post-poll violence to media: Mamata | Politics

 ''What would you call it other than political vendetta of the BJP?
 It is yet to digest defeat (in the assembly polls) and that is why the party is resorting to such tricks,'' she told a press conference here.

+The CM, however, said the exact date of her travel to Delhi is yet to be decided.

 ''Every time after elections, I visit Delhi to meet old and new friends.
-So this time too, I would be going to the National Capital for few a days as the COVID-19 situation is presently under control,'' the chief minister said.
+So this time too, I would be going to the National Capital for a few days as the COVID-19 situation is presently under control,'' Banerjee said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)